-We know the school year just ended and summer is upon us, but we are super excited about next year and we wanted to share our lofty goals and some of the projects we are working on.
+We are super excited about this year and we wanted to share our lofty goals and some of the projects we are working on.

-First, we need your dead squash balls!
-Based on our new relationship with college squash programs and our expansion into Philadelphia, Providence, and New York, our goal is to collect 10,000 dead balls this year.
-We know that’s ambitious given that in the last three years we collected 10,000 balls, but we think we can do it.
+We need your dead squash balls!
+Based on our new relationship with college squash programs, our expansion into Philadelphia, Providence, and Groton, and our continued relationship with Framingham State University, our goal is to collect 10,000 dead balls this year.
+Altogether in the last three years, we have collected 10,000 balls, but we have no doubt it is possible to do in one year alone!
 If we are successful in meeting our goal, we will have diverted, since we started this project, 1,000 pounds of waste from landfills.

 Convinced you want to help us?
 What can you do?
 Start saving up those dead balls.
 Ask your club or school to start a collection bin for SquashCares.
 Join SquashCares as an Ambassador and spread the word about our efforts and collect balls at tournaments.

 We are off to a great start this year thanks to the efforts of our Ambassador Charlotte Bell.
-Charlotte is personally responsible for having collected 350 balls for SquashCares from tournaments and squash camps this summer.
+Charlotte is personally responsible for having collected almost 400 balls for SquashCares from tournaments and squash camps this summer.

 Westchester Country Club – 250 balls